MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 PS C:\> New-CsTeamsComplianceRecordingPolicy -Identity 'ContosoPartnerComplianceRecordingPolicy' -Enabled $true -ComplianceRecordingApplications @(New-CsTeamsComplianceRecordingApplication -Parent 'ContosoPartnerComplianceRecordingPolicy' -Id 'd93fefc7-93cc-4d44-9a5d-344b0fff2899')
 ```

-The command shown in Example 1 creates a new per-user Teams compliance recording policy with the Identity ContosoPartnerComplianceRecordingPolicy.
+The command shown in Example 1 creates a new per-user Teams recording policy with the Identity ContosoPartnerComplianceRecordingPolicy.
 This policy is assigned a single application instance of a policy-based recording application: d93fefc7-93cc-4d44-9a5d-344b0fff2899, which is the ObjectId of the application instance as obtained from the Get-CsOnlineApplicationInstance cmdlet.

 Any Microsoft Teams users who are assigned this policy will have their calls and meetings recorded by that application instance.
 Existing calls and meetings are unaffected.